hotchk155/hotchk155.github.io/arpie/manual/index.md

 ---
 layout: default
 ---
-# Introducing ARPIE
-ARPIE is a MIDI arpeggiator based around open-source software and hardware.
-The Arduino-based firmware allows maximum hackability and the hardware is designed for easy DIY assembly and customisation.

-Despite its simple construction and appearance, ARPIE is full featured with various chord arpeggiation, tempo synchronisation and standalone features to enable ARPIE to be used creatively without an attached MIDI keyboard.

-A distinctive feature of ARPIE is the minimal control surface.
-While this has only simple LEDs for visual feedback, it is simple to use once you get familiar with it.

 # Quick Start

 I know you just want to get started...
 So connect up your MIDI keyboard to MIDI in, and a sound module to MIDI out.
 Switch on the ARPIE.. after a short delay (1-2 seconds) the 16 blue data display LEDs should light and the CLK LED should start blinking.